raspberrypi/style-guide/style-guide.md

 ###B

+*   b - bit = the most basic unit of information in computing and digital communication.
+The name is a portmanteau of **binary** and **digit**!
+Always use a space between the number and the unit, preferably nonbreaking. _Use "b" as a suffix only, otherwise explicitly write out "bit"._
+*   b/s - bits per second.
+Always use a space between the number and the unit, preferably nonbreaking.
+*   B - byte = 2<sup>3</sup> bit = 8 bit
+*   B/s - bytes per second.
+Always use a space between the number and the unit, preferably nonbreaking.
 *   B.C. – place after the year. *The hoard dates back to around 700 B.C.*
 *   back end (noun), back-end (adjective)
 *   back-to-school (adjective), back to school (noun)